Home > All Recipes > Frosting > Small Batch Chocolate Peanut Butter Frosting

 INSTRUCTIONS

 • In a medium mixing bowl, add the butter.
-Using a hand held mixer with beater attachments, beat the butter on medium-high speed until smooth and creamy – about 1 to 2 minutes.
-Add the powdered sugar, salt, and 1 tablespoon of cream.
-Beat on medium speed until combined and the frosting is smooth and creamy – about 1 minute.
+Using a hand mixer with beater attachments, beat the butter on medium-high speed until smooth and creamy – about 2 minutes.
+Add the 1/2 cup powdered sugar, salt, vanilla, and 1 tablespoon of cream.
+Beat on medium speed until well combined and the frosting starts to get creamy.
 Tip – See Notes for how to use your stand mixer.
-I also recommend sifting the powdered sugar into a small mixing bowl before adding it to remove any lumps and for a smooth frosting.

-3 tablespoons unsalted butter, room temperature, 1 cup powdered sugar
+3 tablespoons unsalted butter, room temperature, 1 to 1 1/4 cups powdered sugar, ½ teaspoon vanilla extract

-• Add the cocoa powder, peanut butter, and vanilla.
+• Add 1/2 cup powdered sugar, cocoa powder, peanut butter, and vanilla.
 Continue to mix for about 3 to 5 minutes – the frosting will start to get fluffy and light.
-At this point, you can add a little more cream or powdered sugar to get your desired frosting consistency.
-I prefer my frosting lighter, so I add the second tablespoon of cream.
+While mixing, add a little more cream and/or powdered sugar to get your desired frosting consistency.
+I prefer my frosting lighter and often add a little more than 2 tablespoons of cream with about 1 cup of sugar.
+More powdered sugar will yield a stiffer, thicker frosting.

-1 ½ tablespoons creamy peanut butter, 1 to 2 tablespoons heavy cream, 2 tablespoons unsweetened cocoa powder, 1 pinch salt
+1 ½ tablespoons creamy peanut butter, 1 to 2 tablespoons heavy cream, room temperature, 2 tablespoons unsweetened cocoa powder, 1 pinch salt

 • The frosting is ready to use immediately, or can be stored in a covered container and refrigerated for up to 1 week.
 If refrigerating, bring the frosting to room temperature to use.
 I also recommend giving it another splash of cream and mix to lighten and loosen.